This article was written 8 years ago how far do you think Decathlon have come and what is different now. Comment below and see what people think?

 So whats changed?
 Is there a lesson in brand management that we can learn here?

-Certainly few stores reveal as much about modern distribution as Decathlon and the key role that its own brands play in its growth.
+Certainly few stores reveal as much about modern distribution as Decathlon.
+Its own brands play a key role in its growth.
 In one recent article, Anglo-Saxon academic research notes that the share of shelf space given over to own brands among US retailers is less than among European distributors (Crustiest al, 2006).

-It is true that in the United States, for example, own retailer brands have a poor reputation, and are all considered ‘sub brands’ .
+It is true that in the United States, for example, own retailer brands have a poor reputation, and are all considered ‘sub brands’.
 They do not allow for positioning of the store or the loyalty generation through attachment to the store.
-The situation is different in Europe and Canada, where, very early in their brand history, in house brands had a combative vocation: fighting not to launch a price war, but to offer the consumer genuine value.
+The situation is different in Europe and Canada.
+There, very early in their brand history, in house brands had a combative vocation: fighting not to launch a price war, but to offer the consumer genuine value.

 This is the essence of the Decathlon approach.